Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 As mentioned above in the emergency kit list, a battery-powered or hand crank radio and a NOAA Weather Radio with tone alert are important to have on hand in case of a power outage.
 NOAA Weather Radio All Hazards (NWR) is a nationwide network of radio stations that broadcast continuous weather information from the nearest National Weather Service office based on your physical location.
 The frequency for the Orlando area is 162.475.

-Which Apps are Important?
+Which Apps are most Important?

 OCFL Alert is an Orange County app that provides life-saving information about open shelter locations, water and ice distribution centers, evacuation routes and public service announcements.